 At another instance, the gift that your client ordered for Valentine’s Day did not reach his friend on time.
 Your shipping agent messed up but you took the blame and said sorry.
 However, the client is still livid and has taken to social media to pour out his anger!
 Not an enviable position to be in at all!
 How to handle such situations and do damage control?

 We all encounter rude or angry individuals at one time or another.
-The challenge is to be able to remain calm and maintain control in order to best to cope with the situation.
+The challenge is to be able to remain calm and maintain control in order to best to deal with unhappy customers.
 How you respond and react can make the difference between a customer who feels satisfied with the resolution and one who vows never to patronize your business again.

 Handling the Disgruntled Customer

-What is the best way to manage the angry client who is not only venting his anger on you but also wants to let everyone else know about his bad experience?
+What is the best way to manage the unhappy client who is not only venting his anger on you but also wants to let everyone else know about his bad experience?

 - If you are not sure as to how to fix the situation, it makes sense to ask your client what will make him happy.
 If it is in your power, then get it done asap and follow up with your customer to make sure he was happy with the solution.